alan-turing-institute/REG-handbook/content/_index.md

 This Handbook is written by and for [The Alan Turing Institute's](https://www.turing.ac.uk/) Research Engineering Group (REG).
 It is our attempt to describe both how we do work and how we aspire to.
-It is inspired by other open, community-driven books such as [The GitLab team handbook](https://about.gitlab.com/handbook/) and [The Turing Way](https://the-turing-way.netlify.app/collaboration/remote-collab.html).
+It is inspired by other open, community-driven books such as [The GitLab Team Handbook](https://about.gitlab.com/handbook/) and [The Turing Way](https://the-turing-way.netlify.app/collaboration/remote-collab.html).

 ## Who is the audience?